cschar/power-mode-zeranthium/README_dev_refactor.md

 - The PostStartupActivity is called each time a project is opened.. instad of when application is loaded.
 ------ Not a bug... seems to still only be called once... each EditorActionHandler is unique to each project.

+-- Run the "plugin" task, then close the project wihtout hitting red 'stop' icon in launcher IDE... console shows a Memory leak error....

 #### Tests

 - Load .xml file from a fixture, assert the settings configured, are whats in the file